 John F. "Jack" Jonas Jr., the foundation's president and founder and one of Carney's lifelong friends, says simply, "Dan is a caring and loving man.
 He has compassion for those in need."

 Carney's longstanding service to his alma mater has often been given with the caveat that his contibutions be kept in confidence.
 So it is with little fanfare, but geat pride, that Wichita State has honored him with the 1997 WSU President's Medal.

 "When you win at something," Carney says, "you owe something back to the community.
 One reason I've won is my education."

 Another reason is surely his grounding in family and community.
 Another, his belief in hard work.
 Perhaps a little Irish luck.
 And, no bones about it, his fiercely competitive nature had something to do with it, too.

 "He loves the game, the challenge," says his wife of more than 40 years.

 He may or may not have been playing on the winning team when that photo was snapped.
-But a few things are certain: he played fair — and full tilt.
+But two things are certain: he played fair — and full tilt.